sudhamanc/DrexelAppliedAIAssignment2/README.md

 - **Ranking**: MAP@10, nDCG@10, MRR - Position-aware metrics
 - **Diversity**: Coverage - Catalog diversity

-## ✅ Assignment Requirements Met

-✅ Data-oriented AI method (Collaborative Filtering with Matrix Factorization)
-✅ Real-world dataset (MovieLens 100K from GroupLens)
-✅ Multiple evaluation metrics (9 metrics: accuracy + ranking)
-✅ Use case examples with inputs/outputs (3 detailed use cases)
-✅ Testing framework with train-test split (80/20 split)
-✅ Complete documentation (README + Comprehensive Summary + Assignment Answers)

 ## 📖 Documentation

-- **`README.md`** (this file) - GitHub README with quick start and overview
+- **`README.md`** (this file) - Quick start guide and project overview
 - **`COMPREHENSIVE_SUMMARY.md`** - Complete technical documentation including:
   - Task approach and methodology
   - Module descriptions
   - Libraries and information flow
   - Testing and calculations
   - Data source details
-- **`ASSIGNMENT_ANSWERS.md`** - Assignment submission with all 5 questions answered

-## 🎓 For Academic Submission

-Submit these files:
-1. ✅ `ASSIGNMENT_ANSWERS.md` - Main submission document
-2. ✅ All Python files (demo.py, recommender.py, data_loader.py, evaluator.py)
-3. ✅ `requirements.txt`
-4. ✅ Screenshot/output from `python demo.py`
-5. ✅ `evaluation_results.png`

 ## 🙏 Acknowledgments

 - **GroupLens Research** for the MovieLens dataset
 - **Nicolas Hug** for the Surprise library
-- **Assignment 2** for the project motivation

 ## 📧 Contact

-For questions about this implementation, please see the comprehensive documentation in `COMPREHENSIVE_SUMMARY.md` or open an issue.
+For questions about this implementation, please see the comprehensive documentation in `COMPREHENSIVE_SUMMARY.md` or open an issue on GitHub.

 ---